mosmar99/ChessProjectClass/README.md

 I, Mahmut Osmanovic, declare that I am the sole author of the content I add to this repository. <br />
 I, Linus Savinainen, declare that I am the sole author of the content I add to this repository. <br />
 I, Besan Ewir, declare that I am the sole author of the content I add to this repository. <br />
+I, Sebastian Tuura, declare that I am the sole author of the content I add to this repository. <br />